Kuwait ruler Emir Sheikh Sabah dies at 91 | DW | 29.09.2020

 "No question he has suffered from the lack of deference and respect shown by the younger and more brash young princes holding power today," Diwan told the Associated Press.

-His likely successor, Nawaf, who is 83, would appoint a new crown prince after a meeting of senior family members aimed at reaching consensus.
+His successor, Nawaf, who is 83, will likely appoint a new crown prince after a meeting of senior family members aimed at reaching consensus.
 Parliament would also need to approve the new crown prince.

 lc/aw (Reuters, dpa, AP)